 Is the ProForm treadmill worth it?

-To determine if a ProForm treadmill is worth it will be highly subjective for each individual.
-It will depend on your budget, space, your fitness goals, and how frequently you plan to use it.
-An expensive piece of fitness equipment (like a treadmill) is often worth it when you use and enjoy using it.
+Determining if a ProForm treadmill is worth it is highly subjective for each individual.
+It will depend on your budget, space, fitness goals, and how frequently you plan to use it.
+An expensive piece of fitness equipment (like a treadmill) is often worth it when you use it often and enjoy your workouts.

 Which one is better: NordicTrack or ProForm?

-NordicTrack and ProForm treadmills are similar machines due to the fact they share the same parent company.
+NordicTrack and ProForm treadmills are similar machines since they share the same parent company.
 That aside, it’s worth noting that NordicTrack treadmills are often referred to as the higher-end option, while ProForm is marketed toward budget-conscious shoppers.

 Is the Peloton better than the ProForm?

 Peloton and ProForm both manufacture treadmills, but to say which is better depends on your needs, budget, and overall expectations of a treadmill.
-ProForm offers treadmills in varying price ranges and that are doable for a variety of home gym owners.
+ProForm offers treadmills in varying price ranges and suit a variety of home gym owners’ needs.

 Is ProForm the same as Peloton?